peteroupc/peteroupc.github.io/bernapprox.md

 [^53]: B-O. Eriksson, "Some best constants in the Landau Inequality on a Finite Interval", Journal of Approximation Theory 94 (1998).

 [^54]: Babenko, V. F., V. A. Kofanov, and S. A. Pichugov.
 "On inequalities for norms of intermediate derivatives on a finite interval", Ukrainian Mathematical Journal 47, no. 1 (1995): 121-124.

+[^55]: In case 3 in general, if $f$ is analytic at every point on an interval, the "most stable" approximation occurs when the sample points are clustered at a quadratic rate toward the endpoints.
+Adcock, B., Platte, R.B., Shadrin, A., "[**Optimal sampling rates for approximating analytic functions from pointwise samples**](https://doi.org/10.1093/imanum/dry024), _IMA Journal of Numerical Analysis_ 39(3), July 2019.

 <a id=Appendix></a>